-Cleansing your skin is the first and most important step in your routine as this helps you remove bacteria, pollution, dust, makeup, and grime, instead of leaving them on your face.
+Cleansing your skin is the first and most important step in your routine.

-Therefore, today I will talk about a few cleansing habits you should start implementing in order to take good care of mature skin as well as recommend 10 best cleansers for aging skin you will surely love.
+Today I will talk about a few cleansing habits you should start implementing in order to take good care of mature skin as well as recommend some of my favorite cleansers for aging skin I’m sure you will love.

 Peter Thomas Roth – Glycolic Solutions